photography with multiple image overlays using adobe lightroom & photoshop. No AI but if used it will be annotated as such with the specific image.

 FOREST 02

 FOREST 05 in series.
-Wood fungus frames a small clomp of cemrytally placed pond grasses. the background a pine plank
+Wood fungus frames a small clomp of centrally placed pond grasses. the background a pine plank

 FOREST 05